claudioc/jingo/README.md

 --------

 - No database: it uses a git repository as the document archive
-- No user management: authentication is provided via a 3rd party provider or a simple, one-user login
 - Markdown for everything, [github flavored](http://github.github.com/github-flavored-markdown/)
 - Uses [Codemirror](http://codemirror.net/) or [Markitup](http://markitup.jaysalvat.com/home/) as the markup editor, with a nice (ajax) preview (see the `features` key in the config file)
 - Provides a "distraction free", almost full screen editing mode
 - Compatible with a wiki created with the [Gollum](https://github.com/github/gollum) wiki
-- Revision history for all the pages
+- Revision history for all the pages (and restore)
 - Show differences between document revisions
 - Paginated list of all the pages, with a quick way to find changes between revisions
 - Search through the content _and_ the page names
-- Layout accepts custom sidebar and footer
+- Page layout accepts custom sidebar and footer
 - Gravatar support
 - Can include IFRAMEs in the document (es: embed a Google Drive document)
 - Can use custom CSS and JavaScript scripts
 - White list for authorization on page reading and writing
 - Detects unwritten pages (which will appear in red)
-- Automatically push to a remote
+- Automatically push to a remote (optionally)
 - Mobile friendly (based on Bootstrap 3.x)
 - Quite configurable, but also works out of the box